 Unsurprisingly, dispensaries place a great deal of trust in their budtenders.
 Not only are budtenders responsible for keeping a large number of valuable products safe and secure, customers rely on their expertise to improve their own quality of life.
-In some cases, patients are seeking relief from severe medical conditions.
+In some cases, patients are seeking relief from debilitating medical conditions.
 As the saying goes, with great power comes great responsibility.

-On average, budtenders make $33k/year—but top performers can earn significant negotiating power with their employers, thanks to industry turnover.
+On average, budtenders make $33k/year; but top performers can earn significant negotiating power with their employers, thanks to industry turnover.
 This number also doesn’t account for the generous tips you’ll be reigning in from grateful customers and patients with new digital payments solutions.
 Going above and beyond can mean there’s a promotion in your future.
-And don’t forget—dispensary staff in the US receive extensive amounts of product samples.
+And don’t forget—dispensary staff in the U.S. receive extensive amounts of product samples.

+As always, start with a professional, organized resume.
 Your resume is your first—and often only—chance to make a great impression.
 If you want your budtender application to stand out from the rest, you should include these five crucial things that today’s employers are looking for.

 References are crucial to making an excellent first impression.
 Whomever you choose to represent you should have your back and be able to speak to your personal and professional character.
 This is especially important in the cannabis industry, as attitudes surrounding cannabis consumption vary widely.
 Lean on references who are not only well-versed in the benefits of cannabis, but are supportive of your professional endeavor.
 It might seem like a no-brainer, but many applicants list references who are less than enthusiastic about the cannabis industry—and it shows during the phone call.